 The short answer is that I needn't have worried.
 When the call came, it was the start of a supportive process from start to finish.
 What we experienced was a clear continuation from the term-anda-half the new framework was in place before disaster struck.

-Their operational note, published

-last month, shows the inspectorate has adapted its practice.
-But rather than hastily devise some onerous pandemic-specific framework, Ofsted has opted to stay entirely input into the scheduling itself.
-We started from their suggested outline but emails back and forth saw it focused on curriculum.
+Their operational note, published last month, shows the inspectorate has adapted its practice.
+But rather than hastily devise some onerous pandemic-specific framework, Ofsted has opted to stay entirely focused on curriculum.

-11 There were times you could almost forget an inspection was happening
+66 There were times you could almost forget an inspection was happening